 West End musical Wicked has announced a year-long partnership with Great Ormond Street Hospital Children’s Charity (GOSH Charity).

-For over a decade the London production of Wicked has supported various UK charities through its programme WICKED:FOR GOOD.
+For over a decade the London musical Wicked has supported various UK charities through its programme WICKED:FOR GOOD.

 In 2018, GOSH Charity joins this charitable endeavour, which also includes the Anti-Bullying Alliance (ABA), the National Literacy Trust and the Woodland Trust.